 The Importance of Good Quality Silica Sand

-Most of us would probably think that one type of sand is very much like another, but this is actually not the case.
-Knowing the difference between the types of silica sand may not be of great interest to the majority of people – but when it comes to the use of equestrian sand, getting it wrong could result in severe injuries to both horse and rider.
+Most of us would probably think that one type of sand is like another, but this is not true.
+Knowing the difference between the types of silica sand may not be of great interest to most people, but when it comes to choosing sand for your arena, getting it wrong could result in severe injuries to both you and your horse.

 Choosing the Wrong Sand

-Some sand consists of round particles that slip and slide against each other, creating a surface that is never truly compact or stable.
-Moreover, these small particles allow silt and dust to become trapped just underneath the surface of the sand, which fuse together when subjected to periods of rain or heat, forming a hard rock-like structure – landing on this following a fall from your horse would be similar to landing on concrete!
+Some sands consist of round particles that slip and slide against each other, creating an unstable surface.
+Moreover, these tiny particles allow silt and dust to become trapped just underneath the surface of the sand, which fuse to form a solid rock-like structure when subjected to periods of rain or heat – landing on this following a fall from your horse would be similar to landing on concrete!

-Equestrian grade silica sand behaves very differently thanks to its sub-angular particles.
-Sand grains of this shape allow the particles to interlock and compact, creating an arena surface with far greater stability.Learn more
+Equestrian grade silica sand behaves very differently thanks to its sub-angular shaped particles.
+Grains of this shape allow the particles to interlock and compact, creating an arena surface with far greater stability and support.Learn more

 You can find horse arena sand for sale from numerous suppliers around the UK.
-Choosing a reputable supplier is important as they will hold all the necessary documentation to show where the sand originates from, including its appropriate grading.
+Choosing a reputable supplier is essential, and they should hold all the necessary documentation to show where the sand originates from, including its appropriate grading.

-Silica sand is quarried, graded and washed to ensure that it can be used for a specific purpose.
-Even sand that has been mined from the sand source can be remarkably different in size and quality – so it’s important that the material is sieved and graded to achieve the required results.
+All Silica sand is quarried and graded.
+However, even sand that has been mined from the same source can be remarkably different in size and quality – so the material must be sieved and graded to achieve the required results.

 Silica Sand Surfaces

-As trusted sellers of equine sand, we recommend that silica sand should never be used as a stand-alone riding surface.
-Combining it with other materials, such as Daytec™ stabilising fibre, rubber chippings or both, ensures a stable surface that only requires occasional irrigation to keep it performing at its best.
+As trusted sellers of equine sand, we recommend that sand should never be used as a stand-alone riding surface.
+Instead, combining it with other materials, such as Daytec® stabilising fibre, rubber chippings or both, ensures a stable footing.